ppeccin/WebMSX/doc/README.md

 ## Media Loading

 The emulator can be set to automatically load files like ROMs, DSK and CAS images.
-Additionally, normal "loose" files can be loaded and automatically put in a Disk image.
+Additionally, files can be loaded and automatically injected into any of the Disks Drives, without having to first create an image.
 Image files may be compressed in ZIP or GZIP formats.
 If several Disk images are found in a ZIP file, all of them (up to 10) will be loaded in the Drive Stack.
 Available parameters:

 | Parameter | Function | Shortcut for URL form
 | --- | --- | ---